-- The names and titles of any officials, employees or representatives of the Department of State who attended the Partnership for Safe Medicines (PSM) India Collaboration Summit held at the Imperial Hotel in Delhi, India, on May 11th, 2010. - The agenda, list of participants, and topics of discussion of the aforementioned summit. - Presentations, position papers, analysis, reports, conclusions or minutes distributed or prepared before, during or after the summit. - Budget or expenses report for the summit and information of who paid for Department of State expenses to participate. - Contracts or Memorandum of Understanding signed or discussed with the Partnership for Safe Medicines (PSM), the government of India or any relevant third party concerning the summit and any possible follow up, including the possible establishment of a public private partnership, which the exception of contracts for food, lodging or meeting facilitates. - A list of any past of future events that the Department of State has or expects to organize with the Partnership for Safe Medicines (PSM). - All communications related to the summit and documents prepared or received by Department of State officials, employees or representatives concerning the summit.
-This request would include, but should not be limited to, position papers, analysis, and communications with Members of the United States Congress or their staff, the White House, foreign governments, the United States Embassy in India, staff or consultants working for the Department of State, communications with other US federal agencies, the Partnership for Safe Medicines (PSM), private sector or nongovernmental organizations or their representatives, or other members of the public.
+- The names and titles of any officials, employees or representatives of the FDA who attended the Partnership for Safe Medicines (PSM) India Collaboration Summit held at the Imperial Hotel in Delhi, India, on May 11th, 2010. - The agenda, list of participants, and topics of discussion of the aforementioned summit. - Presentations, position papers, analysis, reports, conclusions or minutes distributed or prepared before, during or after the summit. - Budget or expenses report for the summit and information of who paid for FDA expenses to participate. - Contracts or Memorandum of Understanding signed or discussed with the Partnership for Safe Medicines (PSM), the government of India or any relevant third party concerning the summit and any possible follow up, including the possible establishment of a public private partnership, which the exception of contracts for food, lodging or meeting facilitates. - A list of any past of future events that the U.S. FDA has or expects to organize with the Partnership for Safe Medicines (PSM). - All communications related to the summit and documents prepared or received by FDA officials, employees or representatives concerning the summit.
+This request would include, but should not be limited to, position papers, analysis, and communications with Members of the United States Congress or their staff, the White House, foreign governments, the United States Embassy in India, staff or consultants working for the USFDA, communications with other US federal agencies, the Partnership for Safe Medicines (PSM), private sector or nongovernmental organizations or their representatives, or other members of the public.